-- 1. The Herbicide Manual should be used as a guideline for herbicide programs.
-The Herbicide Manual is at: http://epg.modot.org/index.php?title=Category:821\Herbicides\and\Roadsides. - 2.
-A pre-season meeting to discuss herbicide treatments should be held in early- to mid-February each year.
+- The Herbicide Manual should be used as a guideline for herbicide programs.
+The Herbicide Manual is at: http://epg.modot.org/index.php?title=Category:821 Herbicides and Roadsides. - 2.
+A pre-season meeting to discuss herbicide treatments should be held.